prof-tallman/csc228/syllabus.md

 ## Course Materials

+### Books
+A variety of texts will be used for the course.
+Students are expected to obtain a copy from the campus bookstore or similar source.
+ * Assorted Sherlock Holmes Stories by Sir Arther Conan Doyle (free electronic copies)
+ * *The Code Book* by Simon Singh (partial reading)
+ * *Frankenstein* by Mary Shelley
+ * *The Hiding Place* by Corrie Ten Boom
+ * *Security and Fear* by Bruce Schneier (partial reading)

 ### Movie
 Over the course of the semester you will be required to watch several movies.
 These movies will be shown mid-week on select days throughout the semester.
 Students who are unable to attend the movie night are responsible for viewing the movie.
  * The Imitation Game (2014) starring Benedict Cumberpatch
  * The Net (1995) starring Sandra Bullock
  * Hackers (1995) starring Angelina Jolie

-### Books
-A variety of texts will be used for the course.
-Students are expected to obtain a copy from the campus bookstore or similar such source.
- * Assorted Sherlock Holmes Stories by Sir Arther Conan Doyle (electronic copies available for free)
- * *The Code Book* by Simon Singh (partial reading)
- * *Frankenstein* by Mary Shelley
- * *The Hiding Place* by Corrie Ten Boom
- * *Security and Fear* by Bruce Schneier (partial reading)

 ## Course Structure